-MRU’s vision and goals are directly linked with a high quality of studies, which are ensured by positive evaluations by experts from Lithuania and abroad.
+MRU’s vision and goals are directly linked with a high quality of studies, which is ensured by positive evaluations given by experts from Lithuania and abroad.
 This creates opportunities and helps foster students’ abilities to better adapt to a competitive labor market.

 Main Activities of the Career Centre:

 - Provide information, consultations to students relating to work and employment issues;